 Hygiene essentially is a series of procedures that, when followed correctly, ensure that contamination risks to food safety are avoided.
 However, even the best written Sanitation Standard Operating Procedures (SSOPs) for hygiene in food processing are sometimes circumvented because they are simply at odds with natural human behaviors.

-Food safety culture is a primary component of operational hygiene as well as the mental aspect of food safety.
+A Food safety culture plan is a primary component of operational hygiene as well as the mental aspect of food safety.
 This mindset strives overcome variability of human behavior with a shared understanding of what food safety culture entails and the things that can impact that culture.
 As such, this mindset must permeate the entire organization to ensure adequate understanding and proper food safety.
 While that may seem like a daunting task, here are two simple steps to begin creating this very culture at your own organization:

 Start Using a Hygiene Social Contract